jasujm/tutina/tutina-ha/README.md

-# Tutina Home Assistant
+# Tutina Home Assistant addon

-A Home Assistant addon to interact with the Tutina application
+A Home Assistant addon to interacting with the Tutina machine learning model for predicting temperatures.